EmergentSoftware/SQL-Server-Development-Assessment/docs/TestDatabaseInstall.md

 # Test Database Install

-The 'Test Database' folder contains the RedGate SQL Source Control.
+The [Test Database](https://github.com/EmergentSoftware/SQL-Server-Assess/tree/master/Test%20Database) folder contains the RedGate SQL Source Control.
 Use this database for creating and testing checks.

 SQL Server 2008+ is supported.
 You can script out the test database and downgrade schema features like `DATETIME2` that is not supported.